Each stage of life brings new

 Category Archives: Elder Law

-This month, my elder law seminars will be focusing on “Honoring Choices” in regards to your health care planning, should you become ill or in case of emergency.
-Below is a listing of my upcoming presentations throughout the community. … Continue reading
+During the next couple of months, my elder law seminars will be focusing on “Honoring Choices” in regards to your health care planning, should you become ill or in case of an emergency.
+Below is a listing of my upcoming … Continue reading

 MCLE Webinar on 7/18 to discuss the Daley and Nadeau decisions and their implications for irrevocable trusts and Medicaid planning